-The last bullet point above includes behaviour that may have happened outside of school, that might make an individual unsuitable to work with children, this is known as transferrable risk.
+The last bullet point above includes behaviour that may have happened outside of school, that might make an individual unsuitable to work with children, this is known as transferable risk.

-Any concerns of this nature, about the conduct of other adults, should be taken to the Principal or Federation Headteacher without delay or, where that is a concern about the Principal or Federation Headteacher, to the Chair of Governors and the LADO.
+Any concerns of this nature, about the conduct of other adults, should be taken to the Headteacher or Principal without delay or, where that is a concern about the Headteacher or Principal, to the Chair of Governors and the LADO.